 The endoscopic correction of vesicoureteral reflux (VUR) is a safe and minimally invasive alternative to ureteral reimplantation in a select population.
-However, unlike the consistently high success rates of 90-100% ^{1,2} with ureteral reimplantation, the success rates of endoscopic repair are highly variable ranging between 44% - 100%.
+However, unlike the consistently high success rates of 90-100% with ureteral reimplantation, ^{1,2} the success rates of endoscopic repair are highly variable, ranging from 44-100%.
 3-5 Therefore, the American Urological Association (AUA) continues to recommend routine voiding cystourethrogram (VCUG) following endoscopic correction of primary VUR.
 3

-However, there is morbidity associate with a VCUG; it is an invasive test that exposes children to ionizing radiation and causes emotional and physical distress.
-As such, some authors have advocated for a selective or "watch and see" approach, only performing a postoperative VCUG after a urinary tract infection.
-In order to circumvent the routine use of postoperative VCUG, a number of clinical and radiological factors have been proposed in the literature to predict the success of endoscopic VUR correction.
+However, there is morbidity associated with a VCUG; it is an invasive test that exposes children to ionizing radiation and causes emotional and physical distress.6 As such, some authors have advocated for a selective or "watch and see" approach, only performing a postoperative VCUG after a urinary tract infection (UTI).^{7,8} In order to circumvent the routine use of postoperative VCUG, a number of clinical and radiologic factors have been proposed in the literature to predict the success of endoscopic VUR correction.

-The two most extensively studied predictive factors include the intraoperative mound morphology (IMM) and the presence of a postoperative ultrasound mound (PUM).^{5,9-12} However, the evidence for the predictive performance of these two factors are conflicting, as each factor have multiple proposed limitations.13-15 We hypothesized that a stratification model combining these two factors may circumvent the limitations of using IMM and PUM individually.
+The two most extensively studied predictive factors include the intraoperative mound morphology (IMM) and the presence of a postoperative ultrasound mound (PUM).^{5,9-12} However, the evidence for the predictive performance of these two factors are conflicting, as each factor has multiple proposed limitations.13-15 We hypothesized that a stratification model combining these two factors may circumvent the limitations of using IMM and PUM individually.

-The objectives of this study are to examine the predictive values of IMM and PUM on radiological success; and to test if the combined use of IMM and PUM is superior to either factor in predicting VUR resolution post endoscopic VUR correction.
+The objectives of this study were to examine the predictive values of IMM and PUM on radiologic success and to test if the combined use of IMM and PUM is superior to either factor in predicting VUR resolution post-endoscopic VUR correction.